This post contains affiliate links.

 Over hard egg on a white background.

-1. Heat the skillet over medium heat and add oil or butter.
+1. Heat the skillet over medium heat after coating the cooking surface with a cooking spray or pat of butter.

-2. Crack the eggs into the skillet and let them cook undisturbed until the whites are fully set and the yolks are cooked through.
+2. Crack the eggs into the skillet and cook undisturbed until the whites are fully set and the yolks are cooked through.
+Depending on how hard you want them, this may take 3-4 minutes or longer.

 3. You can pierce the yolks gently with a fork to help them cook evenly.

-5. Flip the eggs if desired, or you can cook them on one side only.
+4. You can flip the eggs if desired, or you can cook them on just one side.
+Try it both ways.

-6. Remove from the skillet, season with salt and pepper, and serve.
+5. Remove your eggs from the skillet, season with salt, pepper, or your favorite seasoning, and serve.

 Poached Eggs